eagle-io/docs/source/topics/nodes/datasource_datalogger.rst

 The type of Data Source (data logger or file) is selected at time of creation and cannot be changed.
 This section is specific to data logger Data Sources.

+Refer to the :ref:`Device configuration <device-configuration>` section for a quick guide to connecting a range of industry standard data loggers.

 Properties
 ----------